qm210/dynamo210/README.md

 # dynamo210

-Run, in this folder (where the README is placed)
+Run as

-  python -m dynamo sun_elemental_v4
+  python -m dynamo <path_to_dynamo_file.dnm> [--alki]

-This, assuming that there exists: ./dynamo/config/sun_elemental_v4
+From this folder, you can also use the shortcut, assuming that e.g. ./dynamo/config/holy_rail.dnm exists:

+  python -m dynamo holy_rail [--alki]

+It is highly probable that it current is broken in any mode other then the --alki output (which produces a holy_rail.alkisync), so go cry in a corner or something